[Photos] In the Digital Age, Film Photography Offers a Chance to Slow Down | Saigoneer

 In fast-paced Saigon, sometimes it pays to slow things down a bit.

 Long-time city resident and photographer Christian Berg has generally used digital cameras to create his work.
-However, a group of visiting Master's students who took one of his courses at RMIT inspired him to pull out a Lomo film camera and start shooting.
+However, a group of visiting international students from Melbourne who took one of his courses at RMIT inspired him to pull out a Lomo film camera and start shooting.

 "I took film development classes at Noirfoto, and it's becoming a pet project; it's nice to slow down as a photographer in the digital age," Berg told Saigoneer.
 "With a tiny camera you get more access, as people are very open to portraits, and it's cool to use an old medium to show how rapidly Vietnam is developing."